1295212083/fitness-calculator/README.md

 `food_db.csv` is a dataset built based on a [Kaggle Dataset](https://www.kaggle.com/datasets/utsavdey1410/food-nutrition-dataset) with food nutrition data that will be read in during runtime

+`Sample_diet_data.csv` is a demonstration of the output format or file exported by the Diet Planner
 ## Credit
 - [Michael Liu](https://github.com/Michaelliu1017)
 - [Erin Shi](https://github.com/Erin-ovo)